What the Bible Says About Tattoos (Are They a Sin?)

-Bearing in mind that we are dwelling places for the Holy Spirit, some Christians are cautious about doing anything to our bodies that could possibly take away from its sacredness.
+We are indeed dwelling places for the Holy Spirit, and we have been “bought at a price” because Jesus Christ died for each one of us.
+Bearing those things in mind, some Christians are cautious about doing anything to our bodies that could possibly take away from their sacredness.

 But this verse is actually written in the context of sexual immorality.
 The apostle Paul is pointing out that a sin of that type is a “sin against his own body” (verse 18).

 So if this verse is being used as a definitive point against tattooing, then this verse is being misused.

 However, the underlying principle here is still relevant.
 We should indeed treat our bodies as sacred gifts from God, so anything we do that affects our bodies should be approached carefully.